 To that end, the Foundation convened a conference in New York on April 3rd and April 4th 2014, bringing together economists, policy makers, foundations, NGOs, government officials and businessmen, for the sole purpose of exploring enterprising initiatives that could potentially lead to job creation and growth and provide job opportunities.

 Youth unemployment is critically high in Greece, but it is a serious problem that confronts most developed economies.
-In announcing this new initiative, the Stavros Niarchos Foundation aims not only to help the unemployed youth in Greece, but also to develop a paradigm, a forum and a debate on effective ways to address the issue on a much broader level.
+In announcing this new initiative, the Stavros Niarchos Foundation aimed not only to help the unemployed youth in Greece, but also to develop a paradigm, a forum and a debate on effective ways to address the issue on a much broader level.